The rise of the subscription box economy

 - Adults & Crafts - Craft supplies for adults!

-- BattlBox - Apocalyptic survival gear.
-Because, zombies.
+- BattlBox - Outdoor survival gear.

 I hope these have given you a little inspiration!
 To get your creative juices flowing, ask yourself:

 - What problem does my product solve?
 Can it be solved monthly (or weekly)?

 - Can my product do something it wasn't originally intended for?
 (Did you know coca-cola was originally created as a cure for morphine addiction?)